Abelian networks IV. Dynamics of nonhalting networks: Activity as a component invariant

 \section{Activity as a component invariant}

 In this section we show that the activity of a configuration (as defined below) is a component invariant for a large family of update rules that includes the parallel update.

-\begin{definition}[Update rule] Let $\Net$ be a finite, locally irreducible, strongly connected, and critical abelian network.
+\begin{definition}[Update rule] Let $\Net$ be an abelian network.
 An \emph{update rule} of $\Net$ is an assignment of a word $u(\x.\q) \in A^*$ to each configuration $\x.\q$ such that $u(\x.\q)$ is a legal execution for $\x.\q$. \end{definition} Described in words, an update rule tells the network how to process any given input configuration.

 We refer to the word $u(\x.\q)$ assigned to $\x.\q$ as the \emph{update word} for $\x.\q$.
 The \emph{update function} $U: \Z^A\times Q \to \Z^A\times Q$ is the function that maps a configuration $\x.\q$ to its updated configuration $\pi_{u(\x.\q)}(\x.\q)$.
 In order to simplify the notation, we use $u$ instead of $u(\x.\q)$ to denote the update word for $\x.\q$.
 For any $i\geq 1$, we use $u_{i}$ to denote the update word for $U^{i-1}(\x.\q)$.
 The words $u'$ and $(u_i')_{i \geq 1}$ for the configuration $\x'.\q'$ are defined similarly.